wycl16514/golang-bitcoin-networking/README.md

 01
 ```

-1, the first 4 bytes: 7f110100 in little endian is the protocol version, different version number will indicate the node support
+1, the first 4 bytes: 7f110100 in little endian is the protocol version,its value is 70015, at the time of writing, the bitcoin core
-what kind of bitcoin protocol(BIP XX), normally two nodes need to have the same protocol version then they can communicate smoothly.
+version is 70016 .different version number will indicate the node support what kind of bitcoin protocol(BIP XX),
+normally two nodes need to have the same protocol version then they can communicate smoothly.

 2, the following 8 bytes in little endian is network services of sender :0000000000000000